jhen0409/remotedev-rn-debugger/README.md

 The `./node_modules/react-native/local-cli/server/util/debugger.html` will be replaced.

-The `hostname`, `port` is optional, when you open `debugger-ui`, will connect to your [remotedev](https://github.com/zalmoxisus/remote-redux-devtools/blob/master/bin/remotedev.js) server point with options (Of course, you can also set in the UI), if you not set `hostname`, it will apply [default options](https://github.com/zalmoxisus/remotedev-app/blob/master/src/app/constants/socketOptions.js).
+The `hostname`, `port` is optional, when you open `debugger-ui`, will connect to your [remotedev server](https://github.com/zalmoxisus/remotedev-server) point with options (you can also set in the UI). if you not set `hostname`, it will apply [default options](https://github.com/zalmoxisus/remotedev-app/blob/master/src/app/constants/socketOptions.js).

 ## Use custom options in React Native project